cauchyturing/UCR_Time_Series_Classification_Deep_Learning_Baseline/README.md

 ## Classification Results
 This table provides the testing (not training) classification error rate on 85 UCR time series data sets.
 For more experimental settings please refer to our paper.

+Please note that the 'best' row is not a reasonable peformance measure.
+The MAP score is TODO.

 |                                |       |        |       |       |         |          |         |       |
 |--------------------------------|-------|--------|-------|-------|---------|----------|---------|-------|
 |       | **MLP**                            | **FCN**   | **ResNet** | **PROP**  | **COTE**  | **1NN-DTW** | **1NN-BOSS** | **BOSS-VS**|